LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Detailed Malware Descriptions

-We provide a detailed description of each malware sample we selected to conduct experiments.
-We also ran all the samples through Triage Sandbox to understand their behavior from the sandbox reports.
-For two samples, the sandbox did not provide useful information, but we added a description of the rest where we obtained helpful information from the sandbox. \\ \textbf{Exeinfector.} Exeinfector, categorized as an infector in the associated GitHub repository~\cite{malwaredatabase} and VirusTotal tags it with behaviors such as persistence, long sleep, anti-debugging, and user input detection.
-The triage sandbox report shows malicious activities, including adding a persistent run key, modifying the registry, dropping files in the system32 directory, and performing system language discovery.
+We provide a detailed description of each malware sample selected for experimentation.
+We also ran all the samples through the Triage Sandbox to understand their behavior based on the sandbox reports.
+For two samples, the sandbox did not provide useful information, but we added a description of the rest, where we obtained helpful information from the sandbox. \\ \textbf{Exeinfector.} Exeinfector, categorized as an infector in the associated GitHub repository~\cite{malwaredatabase}, is tagged by VirusTotal with behaviors such as persistence, long sleep, anti-debugging, and user input detection.
+The triage sandbox report indicates malicious activities, including adding a persistent run key, modifying the registry, dropping files in the System32 directory, and performing system language discovery.

 \textbf{Fungus.} Fungus, categorized as generic crimeware in the associated GitHub repository~\cite{malwaredatabase}, is a complex multi-file C++ malware.
-VirusTotal identifies associates it with family labels such as ircbot and autorun7.
+VirusTotal associates it with family labels such as ircbot and autorun7.
 It features anti-sandbox techniques, USB-based propagation, server communication, firewall evasion, and keylogging capabilities.
 The triage report indicates activities such as setting up autostart, loading DLLs, executing dropped files, modifying the registry, performing system language and location discovery, and suspicious use of Windows API calls.

-\textbf{Dexter.} Dexter is a Point-of-Sale (POS) Trojan identified as malware targeting POS machines running Microsoft Windows~\cite{WikipediaDexter}.
-Discovered in 2012, it is known for stealing credit and debit card information from POS machines, sending the collected data to a predetermined server, and exhibiting bot-like behavior~\cite{MalwareBytesLabDexter}.
-VirusTotal categorizes Dexter as a Trojan, ransomware, and downloader, with family labels such as poxters and dexter.
-The triage report indicates it deletes itself, crashes, adds a run key for persistence via registry modifications, performs system language discovery, and uses suspicious Windows API functions like \texttt{AdjustPrivilegeToken}, \texttt{WriteProcessMemory}, and \texttt{EnumerateProcess}.
+\textbf{Dexter.} Dexter is a Point-of-Sale (POS) Trojan discovered in 2012, known for stealing credit and debit card data from Windows-based POS systems and transmitting it to a remote server and exhibiting bot-like behavior~\cite{WikipediaDexter, MalwareBytesLabDexter}.
+VirusTotal classifies it as a Trojan, ransomware, and downloader, with family labels such as poxters and dexter.
+According to the triage report, it deletes itself, modifies the registry for persistence, performs system language checks, and utilizes suspicious Windows API calls, such as \texttt{AdjustPrivilegeToken}, \texttt{WriteProcessMemory}, and \texttt{EnumerateProcess}.